Loading resources asynchronously

 Failed state.
 The

-load information that reflects that operation was cancelled.
+retry information that reflects that operation was cancelled.

 This method should be used carefully because all enqueued callbacks for that resource instance will get invoked with an error stating that the operation was cancelled.
 Thus, one component in the application can cancel the load initiated by other components when sharing the same resource instance.